 High Potassium Chocolate Sweet Potato Smoothie – Being Nutritious

-This smoothie is high in potassium, magnesium, and fiber; three important elements of a heart-healthy diet that most people usually fall short in.
+This Mediterranean diet shake is high in potassium, magnesium, and fiber; three important elements of a heart-healthy diet that most people usually fall short in.

 A Smoothie To Lower Cholesterol – The Heart Dietitian

 A heart-healthy smoothie to lower cholesterol that is loaded with veggies, fruit, and other heart-healthy whole foods that individuals can’t seem to fit into their day.
-Try this nutrient-dense cholesterol lowering smoothie today!
+Try this nutrient-dense Mediterranean diet green smoothie today!

 Green Smoothie For People Who Hate Green Smoothies – Malina Malkani